appscode-cloud/docs/docs/platform/api/users-settings/_index.md

 APIs for user accounts, profile and security settings, personal access and NATS tokens, cloud credentials, and social (follow) relationships.
-These endpoints back the account and settings screens of the ACE web console and let you script the same operations against the `b3` backend.
+These endpoints back the account and settings screens of the KubeDB Platform web console and let you script the same operations against the KubeDB Platform API Server.

 All routes are served under the `/api/v1` prefix.
 Most endpoints authenticate with a personal access token sent as `Authorization: token <YOUR_TOKEN>` (it may also be